SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 ---
-title: SQL with Snowflake
+title: Copilot for Snowflake
 id: sql-with-snowflake
-description: A tutorial on using Low-code SQL
+description: A tutorial on using Copilot for Snowflake
 sidebar_position: 2
 draft: true
 tags: